by Mike Hays

 There was a time when the Hudson River villages were choice destinations for New York City day-trippers.
 They arrived by steamer, ferry and automobile to swim, dance and stroll Rockland County’s four riverside parks.

-Nyack Beach was the first park to open in 1915, followed by Hook Mountain Beach and Haverstraw Beach.
+Nyack Beach opened in 1915, followed by Hook Mountain Beach and Haverstraw Beach.
 Bear Mountain was opened in 1913, just around the time that a plan to move Sing Sing prison to Bear Mountain was canceled.